noplacenoaddress/RNMnetwork/Part 2 - The Catalan v2k network/1 - the Catalan network.md

 **I call her, stupid little bitch.** The violet, the number five or sixteen.
 An **Aries** [[17]](https://en.wikipedia.org/wiki/Aries_(astrology)), cocaine addicted and drug seller.
 Work in prostitution exploitation.
 Very famous and ridiculous.
 A person to put in jail for ever.
 And i will do it.

+> *She has obligate my ex girlfriend to do sex favors to medium size drug seller.
+From Friday to Thursday.
+Saray please call me they have to be put in jail.*

 Kisses, Ricky.